CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 8. Close **Active Directory Users and Computers**.

-### Task 2: Configure Entra hybrid join in Azure Active Directory Connect
+### Task 2: Configure Entra hybrid join in Azure Active Directory Connect (Read Only)

 1. On **SEA-SVR1**, on the **Desktop**, double-click **Azure AD Connect**.